|TOP 100 Things to do in Sydney, Australia|

 Skiing in Sydney?

-Thankfully it is too warm in Sydney for it to snow.
-However, the snow fields are not too far away.
+Thankfully it is too warm to ski in Sydney.
+We don't enough (if any) snow.
+However, the ski fields are not too far away.

-From Sydney, the closest places for skiing in New South Wales are Thredbo and the Perisher ski resorts.
-Depending on the weather, it takes approximately 6 hours to drive to Thredbo and Perisher.
+From Sydney, the closest places for skiing in New South Wales are Thredbo and the Perisher.
+Depending on the weather, it takes approximately 6 hours to drive there.

-The ski season runs from June to October.
-The official opening of the ski season coincides with the Queen's Birthday Long Weekend on the second Monday in June.
-The chances of skiing in 'real' snow improve from July to the end of September.
-If we were to rely on nature the ski season would be a "marginal event".
+The season runs from June to October.
+The official opening coincides with the Queen's Birthday Long Weekend on the second Monday in June.
+The chances of enjoying 'real' snow improve from July to the end of September.
+If we were to rely on nature the season would be a "marginal event".
 Technology comes to the rescue courtesy of snow making equipment.
 There shouldn't be too many issues once the season starts.

 How good is the Skiing in Australia?